adnanbaysal/st-backend/README.md

 RABBITMQ_DEFAULT_PASS=mypass
 ```

-You can set the value of `DJANGO_SECRET_KEY` to any random string of characters.
-Then, run the following command to run
+Replace the secret values `DJANGO_SECRET_KEY, ABSTRACT_API_EMAIL_KEY, ABSTRACT_API_GEOLOCATION_KEY` to the secret values
-all services including the API:
+you have.
+Then, run the following command to run all services including the API:

 ```commandline
 docker-compose --profile runserver up -d --build